"Believe the best ~ you can work miracles by having FAITH in others." ~ Bob Moawad

 Highlight ~ My creative mother Sally sewed each of her Simpson daughters red cordutoy jumpers which she paired with lace-trimmed crisp puffed sleeve blouses ~ these outfit only came out at Christmastime!

 Click on the Red Hand graphic here to access "The BIG List" of ALL of the More Collection artwork.
-Titles are listed in caps alphabetically by group and linked in bold red type to pages throughout this WINTER edition of the webstie.
+Titles are listed in caps alphabetically by group and linked in bold red type to pages throughout this SPRING edition of the webstie.

 QUESTIONS ABOUT THE ARTWORK OR CONTENT?